The page has been translated by Gen AI.

 Service Overview

-Microsoft SQL Server(DBaaS) is designed with an Always On based availability architecture, and when the content of the Primary server changes, it is synchronously replicated to the Secondary server.
-Additionally, it provides an automatic backup function at user-specified times to prepare for issues with the DB server or data, supporting data recovery at the desired point in time.
+Microsoft SQL Server (DBaaS) is designed with an Always On-based availability architecture, so when the Primary server’s content changes, it is synchronously replicated to the Secondary server.
+Additionally, it provides an automatic backup feature at user‑specified times to prepare for issues with the DB server or data, enabling recovery of data at a desired point in time.

-Provided Features
+Provided features

-Microsoft SQL Server(DBaaS) provides the following features.
+Microsoft SQL Server (DBaaS) provides the following features.

-• Auto Provisioning: Allows installation and configuration of Database (DB) via UI, provides a Primary-Secondary redundancy configuration built on Always On.
-In case of Primary server failure, it automatically fails over to Secondary.
+• Auto Provisioning: UI allows installation and configuration of Database(DB), and provides a Primary-Secondary redundancy configuration based on Always On.
+When the Primary server fails, it automatically fails over to the Secondary.

 • DB User Management: View and manage DB account (user) information registered in the DB.

-Engine Version
+Engine version

-The engine versions supported by Microsoft SQL Server (DBaaS) are as follows.
+The engine versions supported by Microsoft SQL Server(DBaaS) are as follows.

-Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation is stopped is set to six months before the EoTS date.
+Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation is halted is set to six months before the EoTS date.

-According to the supplier’s policy, the EOS and EoTS dates may change, so please refer to the supplier’s license management policy page for details.
+Because the supplier’s policy may cause the EOS and EoTS dates to change, please refer to the supplier’s license management policy page for details.

-Provided versionEOS Date(Samsung Cloud Platform New creation stop date)EoTS Date(Community Technical support end date)
+Provided versionEOS Date (Samsung Cloud Platform new creation stop date)EoTS Date (Community technical support end date)

-Microsoft SQL Server 2019 Enterprise2029-06 (Planned)2030-01-08(Extended Support)
+Microsoft SQL Server 2019 Enterprise2029-06 (planned)2030-01-08(Extended Support)

 2025-02-28(Standard Support)